Yelemam/deep-learning-challenge/README.md

  - Dropout and L2 regularization reduced overfitting but did not significantly boost accuracy.

 3. Final Performance:
- - The highest accuracy achieved was 72.90% (Attempt 2), falling short of the target accuracy of 75%.
+ - The highest accuracy achieved was 72.90% (Attempt 2) in notebook and 73.04% in Colab, falling short of the target accuracy of 75%.

 **Recommendations**
 1. Explore Alternative Models: